lexe-app/lexe-public/SECURITY.md

 In addition to Eve's capabilities, Mallory can tamper with network messages sent to and from Lexe's servers over the wire.

-### Rogue employee Raven
+### Rogue employee Roger

-In addition to Mallory's capabilities, Raven has access to Lexe's cloud instances, where the Lexe's database is stored and where users' Lightning nodes run.
+In addition to Mallory's capabilities, Roger has access to Lexe's cloud instances, where the Lexe's database is stored and where users' Lightning nodes run.
-Raven has access to Lexe's LSP, and can broadcast old channel states in order to attempt to steal funds from Lexe users.
+Roger has access to Lexe's LSP, and can broadcast old channel states in order to attempt to steal funds from Lexe users.
-Raven can prevent a node from running at all, run a node as many times as she wants (including in parallel, with command line inputs of her choice), or stop a node at an arbitrary point during its execution.
+Roger can prevent a node from running at all, run a node as many times as she wants (including in parallel, with command line inputs of her choice), or stop a node at an arbitrary point during its execution.
-Using these powers, Raven can attempt side-channel attacks on users' nodes with the goal of retrieving sensitive information from within SGX.
-Raven also has access to Lexe's software signing key.
+Using these powers, Roger can attempt side-channel attacks on users' nodes with the goal of retrieving sensitive information from within SGX.
+Roger also has access to Lexe's software signing key.

-Although we would never want to risk our hard-earned trust and reputation by attacking our own users, for Lexe to qualify as non-custodial, we must demonstrate that Lexe users are reasonably secure even in the presence of a Raven-like adversary.
+Although we would never want to risk our hard-earned trust and reputation by attacking our own users, for Lexe to qualify as non-custodial, we must demonstrate that Lexe users are reasonably secure even in the presence of a Roger-like adversary.
 Security-conscious users who take the time to read through Lexe's source code will notice that user nodes have been carefully designed to protect even against this threat model.

 ## Threat Models